DavySz/find-books/README.md

 ## 📚 Find-books

 Find the books you want by searching on Find-books, you don't need to know the name of the book, if you know the author or publisher name, just type, search and find.
+This application uses [Google Books API](https://developers.google.com/books/docs/v1/using)

 ## 🧪 Technologies